-Every time you eat an apple, orange, pumpkin, squash, or a handful of almonds or blueberries, you can thank a bee or other pollinator.
-In fact, more than 150 crops grown in the United States need pollinators for successful growth; that is, they need bees, birds, butterflies or other pollinators to aid in the fertilization process, moving pollen within flowers or carry it from flower to flower.
+Why is a bee-friendly garden so important?
+Every time you eat an apple, orange, or a handful of almonds, you can thank a bee or other pollinator.
+In fact, more than 150 crops grown in the United States need pollinators for successful growth.
+Bees, birds, butterflies or other pollinators aid in the fertilization process, moving pollen from flower to flower.

 Planting for Pollinators